VaxFacts

 The COVID-19 Vaccine Consult Service at The Hospital for Sick Children (SickKids) and SHN’s VaxFacts Clinic are working together to provide focused consultation on the COVID-19 vaccine for pregnant and breastfeeding people across Ontario.
 This initiative reflects the long-time partnership between SickKids and SHN to deliver leading services for families and communities.

-For pregnant and breastfeeding individuals using the SickKids Consult Service, if they require individual medical guidance after their initial appointment with a SickKids registered nurse, they will be then receive a follow-up phone consultation with SHN physicians and obstetricians from the VaxFacts Clinic.
+For pregnant and breastfeeding individuals using the SickKids Consult Service, if they require individual medical guidance after their initial appointment with a SickKids registered nurse, they will be then receive a follow-up phone consultation with SHN physicians and obstetricians from the VaxFacts+ Clinic.

 Book an appointment

-Book a VaxFacts Clinic Phone Appointment
+Book a VaxFacts+ Clinic Phone Appointment

 If you’re interested in having a call with one of our doctors, we invite you to schedule an appointment using the booking form below.
 We will get back to you with the name of the doctor who will call you at your appointment time.

 If there are no more appointments available in the calendar below, please check back in 24 hours.
-Otherwise you can call 416-438-2911 ext.
-5738.

 For members of Black communities who would like to speak with a Black physician, learn more about this service.

-For general questions and inquiries, please email vaxfactsclinic@shn.ca or call 416-438-2911 ext.
-5738.
+For general questions and inquiries, please email vaxfactsclinic@shn.ca.

 For Members of Black Communities

-Scarborough Health Network’s VaxFacts Clinic, in collaboration with the Black Physicians’ Association of Ontario (BPAO), is pleased to offer a separate stream for Black communities to access culturally-safe vaccine information.
-This VaxFacts service is meant for members of Black communities to have a safe space to discuss vaccines with a trusted healthcare provider who is also from the Black community.
+Scarborough Health Network’s VaxFacts+ Clinic, in collaboration with the Black Physicians’ Association of Ontario (BPAO), is pleased to offer a separate stream for Black communities to access culturally-safe vaccine information.
+This VaxFacts+ service is meant for members of Black communities to have a safe space to discuss vaccines with a trusted healthcare provider who is also from the Black community.

 The Black Physicians’ Association of Ontario is a not-for profit organization that established the Black Health Vaccine Initiative (built in partnership with the Black Health Alliance and community partners) to address Black health inequities related to the pandemic.